allinurl/goaccess/README.md

 * **Only one dependency**
   GoAccess is written in C. To run it, you only need ncurses as a dependency.
   That's it.
-It even has its own Web Socket server -  http://gwsocket.io/.
+It even features its own Web Socket server -  http://gwsocket.io/.

 * **Visitors**
   Determine the amount of hits, visitors, bandwidth, and metrics for slowest